rambasnet/CPP-Fundamentals/README.md

 - Jupyter Notebooks for Computer Science Foundational Concepts (CS1) using C++
 - some of the contents are based on the open source textbook: Think C++ by Allen B. Downey
     - others are based on https://en.cppreference.com/ and http://cplusplus.com/
 - PDF of the textbook can be found at [http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf](http://www.greenteapress.com/thinkcpp/thinkCScpp.pdf)

 ## PDF Format

-- pdf format of each chapter can be found in [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder
+- pdf format of each chapter notebook can be found in [pdfs](https://github.com/rambasnet/CPPFundamentals-Notebooks/tree/master/pdfs) folder

 ## System Requirements